School/AI for Email & Writing/Professional Communication

 Avoid: [things to leave out]

 Every field matters.
+Skip one and the output quality drops noticeably.
 Let's break down why.

 Why Each Field Matters

-• Type: "follow-up," "introduction," "apology," "request" — this sets the structural template
+• Type: "follow-up," "introduction," "apology," "request" -- this sets the structural template.
+An apology email has a completely different shape than a request email.

 • Length: Prevents AI from writing 500-word novels when you need 3 sentences